dunglas/doctrine-json-odm/README.md

 ## Install with Symfony 2 and 3

 The library comes with a bundle for the [Symfony](https://symfony.com) framework.
-If you use Symfony 4+, it is automatically registered.
+If you use Symfony 4+ and Symfony Flex, it is automatically registered thanks to [its recipe](https://github.com/symfony/recipes-contrib/tree/master/dunglas/doctrine-json-odm).
 For Symfony 2 and 3, you must register it yourself:

 ```php
 // ...